Bonheure Listed by spacebears Ransomware Group

 Karaoke BusinessOperation of a network of karaoke establishments, providing leisure and entertainment services for individual and corporate clients.
 Restaurant Business (Izakaya)Development and management of a chain of food and beverage establishments, primarily in the Japanese izakaya style, as well as other concepts within the HoReCa sector.Real Estate OperationsInvolvement in the real estate market, including property management, leasing, and the potential development of commercial real estate assets.Internet Cafe ManagementOperation of internet cafes that provide customers with inte

-On March 1, 2026, the spacebears ransomware group added Bonheure to its leak site, confirming that internal files from the company had been exfiltrated during a ransomware attack.
+On March 1, 2026, the spacebears ransomware group added Bonheure to its leak site, claiming that internal files from the company had been exfiltrated during a ransomware attack.
 The affected organization operates a network of karaoke venues, Japanese-style izakaya restaurants, real estate holdings, and internet cafes across multiple locations.
-While the exact number of individuals whose data was exposed remains unknown, anyone who has visited these venues, made reservations, paid with a card, or used the internet cafes could have personal information included in the stolen materials.
+While the exact number of individuals whose data may have been exposed remains unknown, anyone who has visited these venues, made reservations, paid with a card, or used the internet cafes could have personal information included in the stolen materials.

 Public reporting indicates that spacebears claims to have successfully breached Bonheure’s systems and removed internal documents.
 The leak site lists the company under its ransomware panel with samples of the allegedly stolen data.
 Available details describe Bonheure as a multi-segment business that combines leisure entertainment through karaoke, food and beverage operations focused on izakaya concepts, property management and leasing activities, and the running of internet cafes that provide public computing access.